Approved by the Public Policy and Practice Committee on January 29, 2025

 Rationale

 Civil engineers play an important role in the delivery of broadband communication services.
-The planning, development, construction, and maintenance of related facilities are all civil engineers' responsibilities.
-The effective deployment of broadband and preparations for 5G, as well as future technologies, requires careful planning and productive partnerships between all levels of government, the telecommunications industry, and civil engineers.
+The planning, development, construction, and maintenance of related facilities are civil engineering responsibilities.
+The effective deployment of broadband and preparations for 6G and other future technologies requires careful planning and productive partnerships between all levels of government, the telecommunications industry, and civil engineers.

 ASCE Policy Statement 564